-You will receive login details to our referee appointments system called Assignr.
+Basketball England's officiating team appoint all referees to the senior national league competitions.
+Our referee appointments system is called Who's The Ref.
 This is where you will receive your appointments and where you confirm you can fulfil those nominations.
 You will receive appointments based on your availability and meeting the criteria set out below.

-To give better clarity on the appointments NBL Referees can expect to receive we created five groups (A - E).
-As a new referee into the NBL, you will be a Group E referee and will receive appointments as an umpire in WNBL1/2 and NBL3.
-Your first games are likely to be within WNBL2 where we will aim to have one of our referee coaches come to watch your performance, give you guidance and confirm whether you are suitable to continue within the NBL and WNBL.
+To give better clarity on the appointments you are likely to receive, we created three groups (A - C).
+As a new referee into the NBL/WNBL, you will likely be a Group C referee and will receive appointments as an umpire in WNBL2 and NBL3.
+Your first games are likely to be within WNBL2/NBL3 where we will aim to have one of our referee coaches come to watch your performance or appoint you with an experienced referee to give in-game feedback on your performance, give you guidance and confirm whether you are suitable to continue within the NBL and WNBL.

 The table below shows the different competitions and what group you would need to be to officiate those competitions.
-Please note, only in limited circumstances are Level 2 Referees placed into Group D and above.
+Please note, you must be a Level 3 Referee to be placed into Group B and above.

-Once present at the venue, the match promoter should host a pre-game meeting with the referees, at least one table official and a member of each team.
+Once present at the venue, the Game Day Delegate should host a pre-game meeting with the referees, at least one table official and a member of each team.

-Following this meeting you are required to change into your refereeing uniform, which must include the current Basketball England referee shirt and jacket.
+Following this meeting you are required to change into your refereeing uniform, which must include the current Basketball England referee shirt (grey or volt) and jacket.

-The full Game Day Procedure will be available in the Match Officials' Handbook which will be made available prior to the season commencing.
+The full Game Day Procedure will be available in the Match Officials' Handbook which is available on the officiating resources page.

-As part of our development we use the Hive Learning platform to engage officials in weekly debate with clips across the Know Your Rules, Mechanics and Knowledge of Common Plays sections.
+As part of our development we use the Hive Learning platform to engage officials in discussion on Rules, Mechanics and Knowledge of Common Plays.